-Principles of bioenergetics and thermodynamics Kinetics of enzymatic catalysis.
-Michaelis-Menten's equation.
+Aminoacids and proteins.
+Protein structures.
+Principles of bioenergetics and thermodynamics.
+Enthropy and free energy.
+Exo- and endo-ergonic reactions; energetically coupled reactions.
+ATP and phosphor group transfer.
+Redox reactions.
+Relationship between deltaE and deltaG.
+Kinetics of enzymatic catalysis.
+Michaelis-Menten¿s equation.
 Inhibition and regulation of enzyme-catalyzed reactions.
+Carbon metabolism.
 Glycolysis and fermentation.
 Energy yield of glycolysis.
 The TCA cycle.
 Electron flux and oxidative phosphorylation.
+Mitchell¿s chemiosmosis theory.
 Energy yield of respiration.
 The pentose-P pathway.
 The glyoxylate cycle.
+Biosynthesis and degradation of starch and polysaccharides.
+Photosynthesis.
+The electromagnetic spectrum.
+PAR.
+Absorption and action spectra.
 Photosynthetic pigments.
 Photosystems, light-harvesting complexes, reaction centers.
 The Z scheme.
 Photophosphorylation.
 C3 and C4 cycles, CAM metabolism.
 Photorespiration.
-Biosynthesis and degradation of starch and polysaccharides.
 Ecophysiology of photosynthesis.
-The water potential.
-Plasmolysis, cell turgor.
+Plants and water.
+The water potential Plasmolysis, cell turgor.
+Expansion growth.
+The soil-plant-atmosphere continuum.
 Water absorption by roots: the apoplastic and symplastic pathways.
 Transpiration.
 The lift of the xylem sap in the xylem.
 Loss of water through the stomata, regulation of stomata opening.
-Solute transportin plant cells.
+Solute transport in plant cells.
 Chemical and electrochemical potentials.
 Diffusion, active and passive transport.
-The Nernst's equation.
+The Nernsts¿ equation.
 Carriers and ion channels.
 Role of the PM H+-ATPase in secondary active transport.
 Translocation in the phloem.
-Osmotically-generated pressure flow. role of active transport of H+ in sucrose loading and unloading.
-"Sinks" and "sources".
+Osmotically-generated pressure flow.
+Role of active transport of H+ in sucrose loading and unloading.
+"Sinks" and ¿sources" Mineral nutrition.
 Plant nutrient requirements.
 Nutrient availability and plant growth.
-The responses to light: phytochrome and blue-light photoreceptors.
 Plant growth regulators.
-Description of a few physiological effects of plant growth regulators.
-The responses to abiotic stresses.
+Description of a few physiological effects.